French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 University-specific certificate ” English for Business”

-Speaking in Tahitian – Level 1
+Speaking in Tahitian – Levels 1, 2, and 3.

 Speaking Spanish